Gian Galeazzo Visconti: Conflict with France

-Galeazzo was a devoted father to his daughter Valentina.
-He reacted to gossip about Valentina at the French Court by threatening to declare war on France.
-The wife of King Charles VI of France was Isabeau of Bavaria, the granddaughter of Bernabò Visconti, and, thus, a bitter rival of Valentina and her father Gian Galeazzo.

-Furious at French political manoeuvring that had removed Genoa from his influence, Gian Galeazzo had been attempting to stop the transfer of Genoese sovereignty to France and Enguerrand VII was dispatched to warn him that France would consider further interference a hostile act.
+Furious at French political maneuvering that had removed Genoa from his influence, Gian Galeazzo sought to prevent France gaining sovereignty there.
+King Charles VI of France sent Enguerrand VII de Coucy to warn Gian Galeazzo that France would consider further interference a hostile act.

 The quarrel was more than political.
-Valentina Visconti, the wife of the Duke of Orleans and Gian Galeazzo's beloved daughter, had been exiled from Paris due to the machinations of Queen Isabeau the same month as the departure of the crusade.
+Gian Galeazzo was a devoted father to his daughter Valentina Visconti, Duchess of Orléans.
+Charles VI was married to Isabeau of Bavaria, granddaughter of Bernabò Visconti, a bitter enemy of Valentina and her father.
+Queen Isabeau's faction spread rumors that Valentina had an affair with Charles and that she was responsible for his mental breakdowns.
+Due to these machinations, Valentina was exiled from Paris in 1396, the same month as a French Crusade army departed for Hungary.

+Gian Galeazzo reacted to the mistreatment of Valentina by threatening to declare war on France.

-In 1396, after the disaster of Nicopolis, Galeazzo was strongly suspected of having informed the Ottomans of the Crusaders' plans and of the size and strength of their army as vengeance for his daughter being accused of being behind the illness of King Charles VI of France, and for France's increasing control over the city of Genoa that he had attempted to hamper, for which he had been rebuked by Enguerrand VII before the battle.
+After the French-led Crusade met disaster at Nicopolis, Gian Galeazzo was strongly suspected of having informed the Turks of the Crusaders' strength and plans.

 Uniting Italy and death

 Gian Galeazzo had dreams of uniting all of northern Italy into one kingdom, a revived Lombard empire.
-Obstacles included Bologna and especially Florence, who joined with other local potentates in the League of Bologna.
+Obstacles included Bologna and especially Florence, which joined with other local potentates in the League of Bologna.
 In 1402, Gian Galeazzo launched assaults upon these cities.
 The warfare was extremely costly on both sides, but it was universally believed the Milanese would emerge victorious.
-The Florentine leaders, especially the chancellor Coluccio Salutati worked successfully to rally the people of Florence, but the Florentines were being taxed hard by famine, disease, and poverty.
+Florentine leaders, especially the chancellor Coluccio Salutati, worked successfully to rally the people of Florence, but the Florentines were being taxed hard by famine, disease, and poverty.
 Galeazzo won another victory over the Bolognese at the Battle of Casalecchio on 26–27 June 1402.

 Galeazzo's dreams were to come to nought, however, as he succumbed to a fever at the Castello of Melegnano on 10 August 1402.
 He died on 3 September.
 His empire fragmented as infighting among his successors wrecked Milan, partly through the division of his lands among both legitimate and illegitimate children.
 (Note: To his son Giovanni Maria he assigned the title of Duke of Milan, which included Como, Lodi, Cremona, Bergamo, Brescia, Reggio Emilia, Piacenza, Parma, and claims to Perugia and Siena.
 To Filippo Maria, conte di Pavia, he assigned in addition Vercelli, Novara, Alessandria, Tortona, Feltre, Verona, Vicenza, Bassano and the shores of Trento.
 To his illegitimate son, Gabriele Maria, went Pisa and Crema.)